4th > December > 2007 Archive

 Creative has extended its Zen line of Flash-based compact handheld media players with a 32GB model.

-American trick-cyclists have stunned the world with the revelation that young people who drink a lot tend to get more sex.
+American researchers have stunned the world with the revelation that young people who drink a lot tend to get more sex.

 Almost half of employees think that their boss is dishonest during appraisal processes, while a third think the whole process is a waste of time, according to research by productivity body Investors in People.